chabb/dominoPlot/README.md

 ## Introduction

-A visulaisation to explore common elements of sets
+A visualisation to explore common elements of sets

 ## Contribute